pixelpawnshop/NiftyGateway-Listing-Scraper/README.md

 # NiftyGateway NFT Floor Price Scraper

-A comprehensive Python-based web scraper designed to extract floor price data from NiftyGateway's marketplace for arbitrage analysis between NiftyGateway and OpenSea.
+A comprehensive Python-based web scraper designed to extract floor price data from NiftyGateway's marketplace.

 ## 🎯 Purpose

-This scraper was built to **compare floor listing prices on NiftyGateway with top bids on OpenSea** to identify arbitrage opportunities in the NFT marketplace.
+This scraper was built to **pull floor listing prices on NiftyGateway**

 ## ✨ Features